-Broadcast journalist and talk show host, Katie Couric, comedian Jerry Seinfeld and author Robert Edsel have been included in the "A Million Moments" season, which already featured many marquee performances.
+Broadcast journalist and talk show host, Katie Couric, comedian Jerry Seinfeld and author Robert Edsel have been included in the "A Million Moments" season, which already has featured many marquee performances.

-These performance dates are Katie Couric, Oct.
+These performance dates are: Katie Couric, Oct.
 8; Jerry Seinfeld, Oct.
 24; and Robert Edsel, March 25.

 "Just when we thought this season couldn't get any better, it did.
 We're thrilled to have all of this wonderful talent.
 It's truly a memorable season," said Susan Thomae-Morphew, executive director of the Cowan Center.

 Another change to the season's lineup is the removal of "Deer Camp: The Musical."
 The company experienced two tragic deaths and is not performing at this time.

 "We were very sorry to lose this great show, but we certainly understand their need to take some time to deal with their loss," she added.

 The Seinfeld performance set a record at the box office when tickets went on sale.
 More tickets were sold in the first day of public sales than for any other public-sales day in the Cowan Center's history.
 The performance is a sellout.
 Jointly presented by Samaritan Counseling Center, CBS 19/London Broadcasting and UT Tyler Cowan Center, Couric is an award-winning journalist and TV personality, well-known cancer cure advocate and New York Times best-selling author of "The Best Advice I Ever Got: Lessons from Extraordinary Lives."